AsYetUntitled/Framework/.github/ISSUE_TEMPLATE.md

 ----

-*Arma 3* version: <In the Arma 3 launcher go to OPTIONS and click the version info below to copy it to your clipboard><br/>
+Launcher version:  <In the Arma 3 launcher go to OPTIONS and click the version info below to copy it to your clipboard>

-*Arma 3* branch:
+Game version:

+Branch: